RikkaApps/websites/storage_redirect/guide/enhanced_mode/install.md

 Download and install **Riru (Riru - Core)** and **Riru - Enhanced mode for Storage Isolation (Storage Redirect)** from Magisk Manager.
 Note, please **search "Riru" rather than full name** in Magisk Manager.

 The latest is usually uploaded to Magisk with a delay.
-If the latest version is not uploaded or you can get online module list in Magisk Manager, you can download the latest version of [Riru](https://github.com/RikkaApps/Riru/releases) and [Enhancement module](https://github.com/RikkaApps/StorageRedirect-assets/releases/tag/assets) directly from GitHub release.
+If the latest version is not uploaded or you can't get online module list in Magisk Manager, you can download the latest version of [Riru](https://github.com/RikkaApps/Riru/releases) and [Enhancement module](https://github.com/RikkaApps/StorageRedirect-assets/releases/tag/assets) directly from GitHub release.

 If the installation is successful, you should see the picture below: